 Belfast Metropolitan College Principal and CEO, Louise Warde Hunter said “We are delighted to be working with our partners on this exciting programme.
 There is no doubt that young people have been greatly impacted by the pandemic and this Academy will not only provide them with an amazing opportunity to gain industry relevant skills and experience through the wide range of masterclasses and film production, it will also be under-pinned by a qualification to enhance their chances of gaining employment in the creative sector.”

 Dr Danny Laverty, Head of Department Science, Technology and Creative Industries at NWRC added “NWRC is delighted to be partnering with Cinemagic and Belfast Met in the delivery of this innovative and ambitious Academy.
 It will benefit young people looking for their next step into Creative Industries which, across all areas, contribute £13m to the UK economy every hour.
 It is one of the fastest growing UK industries and NWRC has a strong track record in the delivery of creative and digital technologies.
 We are grateful to DfE for funding this initiative.”

-To apply for the project, which is free of charge, 18-25yr olds from Northern Ireland are asked to submit a Creative and Digital Technologies Academy Application to firstname.lastname@example.org by 5pm on 21st January 2021.
+To apply for the project, which is free of charge, 18-25yr olds from Northern Ireland are asked to submit a Creative and Digital Technologies Academy Application to firstname.lastname@example.org by 5pm on 27th January 2021 (Note this is extended from an original deadline of 21 st January).
 No prior qualifications or experience in the creative industries is required.
 The project is looking for individuals that are interested in creative and digital technologies, and who wish to further their skills and work on a practical filmmaking project.